View Patch Information including Reports

 |Ignored||Patch available for the device, but marked as Ignored.
 Ignored patches are not listed as missing in future Patch Checks on this server or workstation.|

 |Reboot Required||Patch installed but requires a reboot to complete the installation process|

 Installable and Uninstallable

-The majority of patches detected by Patch Management are programmatically deployable, however there are some families of patches that are not installable via automated means.
+The majority of patches detected by Patch Management for Windows are programmatically deployable, however there are some families of patches that are not installable via automated means.
 The Installable column is used to indicate whether a patch can be installed by Patch Management (Installable = Yes) or whether manual intervention is required to install the patch (Installable = No).